sck-at-ucy/MLX_BeyondLanguage/README.md

 The [MLX](https://github.com/ml-explore/mlx) software suite was initially developed with equal contribution by Awni Hannun, Jagrit Digani, Angelos Katharopoulos, and Ronan Collobert.
-If you also wish cite MLX, please use the following BibTex entry:
+If you also wish to cite MLX, please use the following BibTex entry:

 ```
 @software{mlx2023,